rdomenzain/rdomenzain/docs/README.md

 I like to learn new things, I usually learn on my own.

-> :raised_hands_tone3:
+!!! info "Attention"
-> Sharing knowledge is part of my growth.
+    Sharing knowledge is part of my growth. :raised_hands_tone3:

 - :motorcycle: I love motorcycles
 - :airplane: I travel when work allows me
 - :clapper: Series and movies, my favorite hobby

+!!! note "Reference"
-  > :dragon_face: I'm not questioning your honor, Lord Janos.
+    :dragon_face: I'm not questioning your honor, Lord Janos.
 I'm denying its existence.

-  >
-  > -- <cite>Tyrion Lannister - Game of Thrones</cite>
+    -- <cite>Tyrion Lannister - Game of Thrones</cite>

 - :musical_note: I usually listen to music and some podcasts

+!!! note "The Dark Side of the Moon"
-  > :musical_score: Ticking away the moments that make up a dull day
-  > Fritter and waste the hours in an offhand way...
+    :musical_score: Ticking away the moments that make up a dull day Fritter and waste the hours in an offhand way...

-  >
-  > -- <cite>Pink Floyd - Time</cite>
+    -- <cite>Pink Floyd - Time</cite>